 In the wake of the COVID-19 pandemic, the restaurant industry witnessed a severe downfall.
 Every day the headlines reveal to us a new number of positive cases.
 Due to this uncontrollable spread, people have withdrawn themselves from the outside world.
-The entire crisis has necessitated several changes and adjustments in everyone’s lifestyle and behavior.
+The entire crisis has necessitated several changes and adjustments in everyone’s lifestyle and behaviour.
 These changes include social distancing norms and all the possible preventive measures that ensure everyone’s safety.
-Hence, by the time everyone readily accepts the new normal, dining out in a restaurant will be looked upon as a far sought desire or will simply remain as a subdued wish.
+Hence, by the time everyone readily accepts the new normal, dining out in a restaurant will be looked upon as a far-sought desire or will simply remain as a subdued wish.
 Well, the restaurant industry took their customer’s wishes seriously and strived to demonstrate innovative avenues to deliver food in the safest way possible.
-The changes in the customer’s behavior made way for the restaurant industry to showcase their ingenuity.
-Truly, necessity is the mother of invention and this has led restaurants to utilize their ability to bring out some very creative and unconventional innovations to deliver your favorite food to you without even stepping out.
+The changes in customer behaviour made way for the restaurant industry to showcase its ingenuity.
+Truly, necessity is the mother of invention and this has led restaurants to utilize their ability to bring out some very creative and unconventional innovations to deliver your favourite food to you without even stepping out.

 Innovations by dine-out restaurant

 In the aftermath of COVID-19, there has been a huge shortage of manpower and delivery workforce as they generally comprise of migrant labourers who returned to their hometowns due to uncertain demand and safety-related concerns.
 In the given situation, restaurants cannot afford to lose their workforce nor can they afford to lose a customer.
 So in order to ensure the safety of both, dine-out restaurants are training their delivery executives as they are the primary source to make the food reach customers.